jack-carling/jeve/README.md

 ## Schema

 Jeve will automatically create Mongoose Models based on a `schema` object under each domain.
-Let's add name and age to the people domain as types string/number.
+Let's add name and age to the people domain as types string and number.

 ```javascript
 const settings = {